shelleyolivia/learn-tutorials/avalanche/create-a-decentralized-kickstarter.md

 The project component renders all the details about an individual project.
 At the top, it displays the project name and image, then the total funding it received till now, the number of unique people who funded the project and a button for a user to fund the project with AVAX.
 After that, it displays the project description and other project information such as project owner name, project link, refund policy, project category and creation date.
 At the bottom, a table is rendered, listing all the contributors who contributed to the project to date and the amount they contributed, sorted in the descending order of amount contributed.

 ## PaymentModal
-This component renders the modal for payment upon clicking the `back this project` button.
-The modal has an input for the amount of AVAX you want to fund and a `fund` button to send the fund to the contract.
+This component renders the modal for payment upon clicking the **back this project** button.
+The modal has an input for the amount of AVAX you want to fund and a **fund** button to send the fund to the contract.
 The modal automatically closes once the transfer of the AVAX token is successful.

 ## ProfileComponent
 This component renders the profile information of a user.
-This component has three sections, namely `Ongoing projects` section, `Completed projects` section and `Projects funded` section.
-The `Ongoing projects` section displays all the projects that the user has created and the funding period for which hasn't ended yet.
-The `Completed projects` section displays all the projects that the user has created and the funding period for which is over. `Projects funded` section displays all the projects to which the user has provided some funding.
-The `Projects funded` section isn't rendered if you visit some other user's profile.
+This component has three sections, namely **Ongoing projects** section, **Completed projects** section and **Projects funded** section.
+The **Ongoing projects** section displays all the projects that the user has created and the funding period for which hasn't ended yet.
+The **Completed projects** section displays all the projects that the user has created and the funding period for which is over. **Projects funded** section displays all the projects to which the user has provided some funding.
+The **Projects funded** section isn't rendered if you visit some other user's profile.
 To visit your profile, click the account address displayed on the right end of the navbar.

 ## DiscoverComponent
 This component renders a list of projects posted on the site, based on the project category selected.
 There are four categories, namely Design & tech, Film, Arts and Games.

 ## ConnectWallet
 This component renders the first page of the site.
-It contains a `Connect to metamask` button, which allows you to connect your metamask account to the dApp.
+It contains a **Connect to metamask** button, which allows you to connect your Metamask account to the dApp.

 ## ScrollShowbarComponent
 This component renders a carousel which is used by various other components to display a list of projects.

-Don't forget to change the contract address in `App.js` file before starting up the react app.
+Don't forget to change the contract address in `App.js` file before starting up the React app.

 # Walkthrough
 You can check out the live demo of the dApp [here](https://hyp3r5pace.github.io/crowdfunding-platform-avalanche/)